2018 Baby Carrier Reviews & Ratings

 - Benefits: Best suited to older infants and toddlers, suitable for longer walks, lets baby see out, weight of baby is able to be distributed across shoulders and back, rather than chest

 - Drawbacks: Provides less ‘intimacy’ between parent & child, not so suitable for younger babies and newborns, high position can be awkward at first

-To the near half of those surveyed who reported back pain, a backpack carrier may be more suited than a pouch-type.
-32% also reported that they are worried about their baby falling out of the carrier – a pouch evidently lets you keep a better eye on your baby.
+To the one in three of those surveyed who reported back pain, a backpack carrier may be more suited than a pouch-type.
+Almost one in five (17%) also reported that they are worried about their baby falling out of the carrier – a pouch evidently lets you keep a better eye on your baby.

 Sling types are less common and less of a ‘type’ of carrier, but more of a variation of the two above.
 Like sling bags, sling baby carriers are often worn across the shoulder and the baby sits across your body.
 They can be made of stretchy supportive fabric, but can also be made with rigid materials as seen in backpack carriers.

 - Benefits: Provide arguably the most ‘intimate’ feel for newborns and parents, are extremely cosseting, provide a ‘cot like’ feel for newborns